optimization-for-data-driven-science/FERMI/README.md

 FERMIBinary.FERMI_Logistic_Regression(fermi_instance, **is_missing=true**)
 ```

-To use FERMI on other datasets, please create X_train, X_test, S_train, S_test, Y_train, and Y_test variables and use the code above instead of Adult dataset.
+To use FERMI on other datasets, please create X_train, X_test, S_train, S_test, Y_train, and Y_test variables and use the code above instead of the Adult dataset.

 ## Non-Binary Fair Classification (Adult Dataset)
-To run the code for a classification problem with non-binary sensitive attribute on the Adult dataset, run the following commands:
+To run the code for a classification problem with non-binary sensitive attributes on the Adult dataset, run the following commands:

 ```
 from FERMI import AdultDataset